Skip to main content

 A high-rise bed frame in a studio apartment changes the whole layout.
 It opens a significant amount of floor space.
 Space otherwise occupied by a bed frame is now available for extra storage, a workspace, or seating and lounging.

 To ensure your room can support a loft bed, it’s important to measure the available space carefully.
-You’ll want to consider the following variables:
+Key factors to consider include ceiling height, bed placement to maximize usable space, and other furniture or fixtures in the room.

-Know how tall your room’s ceiling is to make sure you will have clearance to sit up in the bed you want with a mattress on the platform.
-Figure out how much space the bed frame will occupy in the room.
-Most furniture retailers list dimensions in the product description.
-You can compare that to the measurements you take in your room.
+Knowing your ceiling height helps ensure you’ll have enough clearance to sit up in bed with a mattress on the platform.
+You’ll also want to understand how much floor space the bed frame occupies and compare those dimensions to your room measurements.
+Most furniture retailers list these dimensions in the product description.

-At Francis Lofts & Bunks, we can custom build your bed frame to any height lower than our standard height for eight-foot ceilings.
+At Francis Lofts & Bunks, we can custom build your bed frame to heights lower than our standard eight-foot ceiling configuration when needed.

-Size tells you the sleeping area the bed frame provides and how much space it will occupy in your room.
-This also affects how much additional vertical space the bed provides.
-Most loft beds are either twin size or full size, although queen and king size options exist, as well.
+• Size — determines the sleeping area the bed frame provides and how much space it occupies in your room.
+This also affects how much vertical clearance the loft bed creates.
+Most loft beds are available in twin or full sizes, though queen and king options may be available as well.

-Design options include things like the materials used, finish, color, and aesthetic details.
-These factors influence how the bed looks and feels in your space with your existing decor and style.
+• Design options — include material choice, finish, color, and aesthetic details that influence how the bed looks and integrates with your existing décor.

 Sitting on Foot of Queen Loft - 800x445